pywbem/pywbemtools/docs/pywbemcli/commands.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ``connection list`` command lists the connection definitions in the :term:`connections file` and also the current connection if it has not been saved to the connections file.
+The ``connection list`` command lists the connection definitions in the :term:`connections file` and the current connection(if it has not been saved to the connections file).

 Valid output formats are :term:`Table output formats`.

-This shows if a connection is the current connection and if any connection is set as the default connection (:ref:`Connection select command` ).
+This shows which connection is the current connection and if any connection is set as the default connection (:ref:`Connection select command` ).

 The current connection is marked with `*` in the Name column.
 The default connection, if defined, is marked with `#` in the Name column.

+The title also displays the path of the file that is being used as the current connections file.

 .. code-block:: text